writethedocs/www/docs/2014/na/talks.rst

 Christina Elmore - Death by Documentation
 ---------------------------------------------
 The urge to document is at the root of many bad presentation habits.

-Despite a renaissance in the art of presentation - think TED Talks, Nancy Duarte, Prezi, and Ignite – we’ve all experienced more bad presentations than any lifetime deserves.
-And documentation is frequently to blame.
-Although documenting and presenting serve different needs and require different methods, many presentations end up being an awkward mash-up of the two.
-How can we understand and transform this self-defeating urge to document into leaner, more engaging presentations?
+Despite a renaissance in the art of presentation - think TED Talks, Nancy Duarte, Prezi, and Ignite – we still experience more bad presentations than any lifetime deserves.
+Even with compelling content and conquered nerves, a presenter’s visual materials can totally tank a talk.
+And documentation is often to blame.

+The real culprit is a conflation of documentation and presentation.
+Many slide collections end up being an awkward mash-up of the two, and documents suffer when we force them into the mental model of a presentation.
+(NASA and the military offer striking examples of these failures.)
+Why have the differences between documentation and presentation been lost?
+How can we make better sense of these two forms to create more engaging presentations and better documents?

 Christopher Kelleher - Make Music Not Noise